Apurva0707/Hostel-leave-using-Face-recognization/README.md

 This repository is created for 3rd year mini project

 How to Access?

-In FRAS file run the *Main.py* file in terminal of Pycharm of CMD and Enjoy !
+->In FRAS file run the *Main.py* file in terminal of Pycharm of CMD and Enjoy !

 Poject Agenda:

 i.
 Proxy entries will be avoided because everyone has a different biometric(face recognition).